nextcloud/documentation/user_manual/files/access_webdav.rst

 .. note:: In the following examples, You must adjust **example.com/** to the URL of your Nextcloud server installation.

-Accessing Files Using Linux
+Accessing files using Linux
 ---------------------------

 You can access files in Linux operating systems using the following methods.

-Nautilus File Manager
+Nautilus file manager
 ^^^^^^^^^^^^^^^^^^^^^

 Use the ``davs://`` protocol to connect the Nautilus file manager to your